oigwe-frx/dataAnalytics_hackerNews/README.md

         show_posts.append(row)
     else: other_posts.append(row)
 ```
+## Which type of post receives the most comments

 Let's determine if "Ask HN" posts or "Show HN" posts receive more comments on average
 ```
 total_ask_comments = 0